wethegit/wtc-math/README.md

 #### Vec2.dot(vector)

-Calculates the dot product between this and a supplied vector
+Calculates the dot product between this and a supplied vectorT